frialey63/rosta/README.md

 # rosta
-Application for managing the museum's rosta of volunteers and employees.
+Application for managing the museum's rota of volunteers and employees.

 ## TODO Stories